TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 <img src="Modules/MISC/Images/Example_Image_1.jpg" align="right" width="100%" />

-The toolbox currently supports formats recorded with the Open Ephys GUI, Intan USB Interface Board software as well as Spike2 and Cheetah.
-This includes binary, .nwb and Open Ephys data formats from Neuropixels 1.0 and 2.0 probes as well as Intan acquisition boards for the Open Ephys GUI; .dat and .rhd files for the Intan USB Interface Board software; .smrx files for Spike2 and .ncs for Neuralynx files.
+The toolbox currently supports formats recorded with the Open Ephys GUI, Intan USB Interface Board software as well as Spike2 and Cheetah software.
+This includes binary, .nwb and Open Ephys data formats from Neuropixels 1.0 probes as well as Intan acquisition boards for the Open Ephys GUI; .dat and .rhd files for the Intan USB Interface Board software; .smrx files for Spike2 and .ncs for Neuralynx Cheetah files.
 (Open Ephys GUI recordings were tested with the National Instruments PXIe-1083 chassis and Neuropixel basestations acquisition board, all Intan recordings were tested with the Intan USB Interface Board)

-In addition to channel data, the GUI can also extract event data from all recording formats mentioned (e.g., TTL signals to the recording system), enabling not only the preprocessing, analysis, and visualization of continuous data but also event-related data.
+Besides the continous data stream, event data from all recording formats mentioned (e.g., TTL signals to the recording system) can be loaded and analyzed, enabling not only the preprocessing, analysis, and visualization of continuous data but also event-related data.
-Available types of analysis include current source density analysis, static power spectrum analysis, time-frequency power analysis, and event-related potentials for low-frequency signal components.
+Available types of analysis include current source density analysis, static power spectrum analysis, time-frequency power analysis, and event-related potentials for low-frequency signal components as well as event related spike analysis.

-Since the supported recording systems are used with a wide range of probes designs, a fully interactive probe design and probe view window enable to set arbitrary probe designs while always having an overview and full control over which channel are used to analyse your data.
-Even Neuropixel probe design and hundreds of recording channels arbitarrily distributed over the whole shank can be analysed without loosing sight over which brain area the currently viewed data stems from.
+Since the supported recording systems are used with a wide range of probes designs, a fully interactive probe design and probe view window enables to set arbitrary probe designs while always having an overview and full control over which channel are used for the analysis.
+Even Neuropixel probe designs with hundreds of recording channels almost freely distributed over the whole shank can be analysed without loosing oversight.

 <img src="Modules/MISC/Images/Example_Image_2.jpg" align="right" width="70%" />

-Additionally, the toolbox fully supports Kilosort 3 and 4, allowing users to save recording data for Kilosort, create channel maps, and load Kilosort result files for interactive spike data (and unit analysis) visualization within the GUI.
+Lastly, the toolbox fully supports Kilosort, Mountainsort 5 and SpykingCircus 2 spike sorting.
+This includes saving the dataset and probe desgin for external use in one of the sorting packages with your own code/the respective GUI provided with it, as well as automatic spike sorting using SpikeInterface in the Matlab GUI.
+You just have to install the respective python packages (see below for instructions) and everything else is taken care of for you in the NeuroMod Matlab GUI, while still having full control over sorting parameters.
+In any case, spike sorting results from these sorters can be loaded for further analysis (see below for details).
+NOTE: Loading sorting results is supported for Kilosort versions 3 and 4, while the automatic sorting via SpikeInterface is only available for Kilosort version 4.
-If Kilosort can’t be used, the toolbox also offers spike detection using different thresholding methods as well as spike clustering using Wave_clus 3 (which does not has to be installed).
-Since every analysis is shown and editable in a seperate window, spike and lfp analysis results can be easily compared and correlated.
+If these sorters cant be used, the toolbox also offers spike detection using different thresholding methods as well as spike clustering using Wave_clus 3 (which does not has to be installed).
+Since every analysis is shown and editable in a seperate window, spike and LFP analysis results can be easily compared and correlated.

-__NOTE:__ Currently only Kilosort 3 and Kilosort 4 versions up to 4.0.8 are supported due to a bug in which the 'spike_positions.npy' Kilosort output file apparently doesnt contain the expected header.
+__NOTE:__ Currently only external (SpikeInterface independent) Kilosort 4 versions up to 4.0.8 are supported due to a bug in which the 'spike_positions.npy' Kilosort output file apparently doesnt contain the expected header.
 When you already install a newer version, install legacy version by typing in your anaconda promt:
 ```python
 conda activate kilosort
 ```